dangtiendung1201/Cataurant/README.md

 ## Idea

 From mini-game called Comfy Cakes in Purple Place ([Info](https://en.wikipedia.org/wiki/Purble_Place "Infomation about the game"), [Demo](https://www.youtube.com/watch?v=TRxOvRQpPmg&pp=ygUXcHVyYmxlIHBsYWNlIHdpbmRvd3MgNyA%3D "Demo video")) included with Windows 7 operating systems, I create a new game with the same logic[^fn1].
 Instead of a "conveyor belt" in the original game, I use a "deque" to manage "burger ingredients".
 "Requests" are shown as "customers", ... and many changes.
+Threfore, my game is just about 10% similar to the original game.

+I chose this game because I want to challenge myself with a new game that requires a lot of thinking in design and implement.
+I also want to create a game that is not too simple and not too complicated, so that I can play it in my free time.

 ## Milestone